 Finally is the .gif that started it all, featuring LocateXT: a powerful text extraction tool accessible in ArcGIS Pro.
 This extension can be used to plot coordinates and place-names, extract attributes, and rapidly iterate through numerous folders of documents.
 You would be surprised just how fast this tool can operate to turn a large amount of unstructured text into a geodata layer.

 For more information on LocateXT, visit the product page.

 This is just a snapshot of the series.
 To see more and to get updates as they are released, follow the blog on GeoNet, the Esri Community or on LinkedIn.
-If you have an idea for an #InAGIF or general feedback, send me a message on some of the sites above, and I will be sure to give you a shout-out.
+If you have an idea for an #InAGIF or general feedback, send me a message on some of the sites above or leave a comment below, and I will be sure to give you a shout-out.